SimonSchwaiger/RL-for-Controller-Parameter-Estimation/src/jointcontrol/README.md

 # Important Files

 These links can be used to quickly navigate to important files.
-The files are explained in the following sections.
+The files are explained in detail in the following sections.

 - parseConfig.py
 - physicsServer.py
 - jointcontrol_env.py
+- controllers.py
+- controllerTest.py
+- discreteActionWrapper.py

-## Config
+## Configuration

 The shared simulation environment in Bullet is created based on onfiguration files in the *./config* directory of the ROS package.
 Upon application start, the json config file is parsed by the parseConfig.py script, which loads all parameters into the ROS param server.
 The params are loaded as needed by the Gym environments as well as the simulation instance.